fbpx

 Jordan Davis could be for the Saints what Aaron Donald has been for the Rams.
 In other words, you have to take him if he’s available.
 Some mock drafts predict he will be.

-quarterback Matt Corral runs upfield in open during the fourth quarter of a NCAA college football Chick-fil-A Kickoff Game against the Louisville Cardinals at Mercedes-Benz Stadium in Atlanta, GA.
+quarterback Matt Corral runs upfield in open space during the fourth quarter of a NCAA college football Chick-fil-A Kickoff Game against the Louisville Cardinals at Mercedes-Benz Stadium in Atlanta, GA.
 Credit: Austin McAfee/CSM (via AP Images)

 Some other players to keep in mind: